 Students are expected to check their email on a frequent and consistent basis in order to stay current with university-related communications.
 Students must insure that there is sufficient space in their accounts to allow for email to be delivered.
 Students have the responsibility to recognize that certain communications may be time-critical.

 Students who choose to have their email forwarded to a private (unofficial) email address outside the official university network address, do so at their own risk.
 The University is not responsible for any difficulties that may occur in the proper or timely transmission or access of email forwarded to any unofficial email address, and any such problems will not absolve students of their responsibility to know and comply with the content of official communications sent to students’ official Rider University email addresses.

 Responding to an Unofficial Email Address

 University employees must be careful when responding in detail to a query sent from an unofficial email address since there is no assurance that the sender is, in fact, the student.
-A recommended step is to provide generic replies only, directing students to university tools that require authentication, such as Blackboard, MyInfo, or other self service functions, or to require students to provide their university email address in order to receive a reply.
+A recommended step is to provide generic replies only, directing students to university tools that require authentication, such as Canvas, MyInfo, or other self service functions, or to require students to provide their university email address in order to receive a reply.

 Indiana University Purdue University Indianapolis